 Our final planned stop is another half-an-hour drive away but anyone who’s been to the Lake District before knows that a lot can happen on such a drive!

 We take what looks like the scenic route when presented with the options by the sat nav, and as we’re winding our way up a steep narrow country lane, a lay-by appears on the righthand side of the road.
-There must be a reason there’s a small parking place here, and as TrovenTrippers wear our Sherlock hats… “let’s stop and investigate!”
+There must be a reason there’s a small parking place here, so we stop to investigate!

 The views out over Bassenthwaite Lake are amazing, and the quiet hill is a prime spot to get the drone out again for some more aerial shots.
 We would rate it as one of the best places to visit in Lake District if you are hunting for the less crowded and most unexplored places!